 - ☀️ Features stretchy, lightweight, breathable quick drying fabric that actually keeps your hands cooler and drier than wearing...

-And finally, last, but not least we have the Palmuth UV fingerless gloves.
-Made from synthetic leather they offer great grip and good durability, two of the main things you’re looking for when out on the water.
-As well as that, they certified UPF 50+ UV protection to keep your hands safe from the sun’s rays, but obviously as they’re fingerless you’ll still need to apply protection to the ends of your fingers.
+And finally, last, but not least we have the quick drying Palmuth UV fingerless gloves.
+Made with a synthetic leather palm they offer great grip and good durability, two of the main things you’re looking for when out on the water.
+As well as that, they certified UPF 50+ sun protection to keep your hands safe from the sun’s rays, but obviously as they use a fingerless design you’ll still need to apply protection to the ends of your fingers.

-Around the palm these gloves are designed with an extra lay of synthetic leather to ensure your hands are well protected and prevent any blisters.
+Around the palm these gloves feature an extra layer of synthetic leather to ensure your hands are well protected and prevent any blisters.
 They’re also lined with non slip silicone dots to aid your grip, a useful feature when handling wet items out on the water.

-All in all, they’re a great, lightweight and breathable glove that will keep your hands cool and dry, while aiding your grip but not feel like the inhibiting you.
+All in all, they’re a great, lightweight and breathable fingerless glove that will keep your hands cool and dry, while aiding your grip without feeling like they are inhibiting you.

 So that about sums up our post on the best kayaking gloves for now.
-We hope it’s helped you choose a pair that’s right for you.
-It’s not uncommon for kayakers to have multiple pairs of gloves with one, lightweight and fingerless pair that they’ll use in the summer months, and another one, made from Neoprene that offers more protection against the elements for use during the winter.
+We hope it’s helped you choose a good pair of gloves that’s right for you.
+It’s not uncommon for kayakers to have multiple pairs of gloves with one, lightweight and fingerless pair that they’ll use in the summer months, and another pair of Neoprene gloves that offers more protection against the elements for use during the winter.

 Depending on what time of year you need your gloves for we’d recommend either the NRS Mavericks or the NRS HydroSkin gloves.
 They offer a good balance of dexterity and warmth for a good price.
 If you want some very warm gloves then check out the BPS-Neoprene-Thermal-Gloves and for fingerless gloves, we’d suggest trying the Warmers Barnacle Half Finger gloves.
 We hope that helps!